EyasuTeshome/shifttracker/job-search/update-and-refine-your-elevator-pitch.md

-# Prepare a polished version of your elevator pitch to start the revision process
+# Update and refine your elevator pitch

 ## **Learning objectives**